Iyengar Yoga Workshop with Constantinos

 During this week, the importance of external alignment as a prerequisite for students to develop awareness of internal space will be emphasized.
 Precise energetical techniques as they apply to the practice of asana and pranayama will be provided, while students will have the opportunity to understand external and internal rooting in different series of asana, relax in action, focusing on the internal dynamics of the body, and open the back body and diaphragm, in order to put the energy of the spine in movement.
 The workshop’s aim is to encourage students to become more receptive and independent, and able to develop their own personal practice.

 "Thank you so much for this exciting, nourishing and even life-changing experience.
 The seeds of yoga have already been planted in me!
 It was an utterly unique experience, bringing up to the surface for each one of us sades of emotion that were buried down for a very long time.
 It has been a real healing!"
-Dina, London, summer 2016 course participant
+Dina, London, summer 2016 course participant.

-- Professional and experienced yoga instructor
+- Professional yoga instructor with 25 years of teaching experience

 - 7 nights' accommodation in traditional guesthouse located near beach

-- 7 breakfasts and 5 dinners included
+- 7 brunches and 5 dinners included

 - A round trip to the beautiful Sweet Water beach